eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/28-building-a-word-matching-game-by-composing-callbacks.md

 // TODO: ask about this change!

-- if you pay attention to the inner function (the function passed to the `map` function), you notice that this is our actual hangman logic which we can extract into our own function!
+- If you pay attention to the inner function (the function passed to the `map` function), you notice that this is our actual hangman logic which we can extract into our own function!

 ```javascript
 let hangmanLogic = (value) => {